For peerless roasts with all the trimmings or that special place to celebrate Sunday lunch in style, Knightsbridge has you covered

 Roasts with the most

 For the king of Sunday roasts, the only place to head is The Lanesborough Grill, where antique trolleys and tableside carving will whisk you back to a time of old-fashioned decadence.
 Chef Shay Cooper has created a menu of unashamedly classic British dishes, from starters of Dorset crab cocktail or potted guinea fowl terrine to mains of roast sirloin of beef, roast salt marsh lamb, Dover sole, and beef Wellington, all prepared deftly at the table by immaculately dressed waiting staff for the ultimate Sunday experience.
-It’s £75 for three courses, but you’ll feel like a million dollars.
+It’s £79 for three courses, but you’ll feel like a million dollars.

 Once upon a time, this beef and crustacean brand offered limited choice for diners beyond a burger, a lobster, and a lobster roll.
-Thankfully things have moved on and today its Harvey Nichols-based restaurant offers seafood lovers a wealth of additional options that include lobster croquettes, calamari, and a lobster thermidor salad, with venison and plant-based burgers also ringing the changes.
+Thankfully things have moved on and today its Harvey Nichols-based restaurant offers seafood lovers a wealth of additional options that include a new lobster smash burger, calamari, and a lobster thermidor salad, with venison and plant-based burgers also ringing the changes.
 If you’re thinking that this all sounds very decadent but what about the children, then worry not.
 B&L also serves a very decent kids menu that features pasta, fish and chips, a chicken burger, and salmon, mash and kale for mains and a banana split and even a cheese plate for dessert.
 The perfect Sunday lunch spot for the family?
 It could well be.